Ruksar Kachchhi - Computer Science MSc

 The University of Kent is recognised by the British Government as being an Academic Centre of Excellence in Cyber Security Research, meaning you will be taught by staff who are top researchers in this area.

-This programme is available with an optional industrial placement of between eight and 50 weeks.
-The industrial placement provides an opportunity to work in real-world, technical, and business roles, enhancing your study experience and having a dramatic impact on your choices after graduation.
+This course is available with an optional industrial placement of between eight and 50 weeks.
+For students on a student visa, the placement is available for a year only.
+The industrial placement provides an opportunity to work in real-world, technical and business roles, enhancing your study experience and having a dramatic impact on your choices after graduation.
+Our dedicated placement team can help you gain a suitable paid position and provide support throughout your placement.

 Our world-leading researchers, in key areas such as cyber security, programming languages, computational intelligence and data science, earned us an outstanding result in the recent Research Excellence Framework (REF).
 Our submission was ranked 12th in the UK for research intensity, with an impressive 98% of our research judged to be of international quality.